Where it all began...

 Our prayers were answered, and this treatment put her into remission.
 Thankfully, this is where she remains!
 Constance graduated high school in 2005, went on to complete college and has a career that she thoroughly enjoys.
 I went on to have my third baby in 2006 but never gave up the thoughts of Lending Hearts.
 I wanted to provide an outlet for children and adolescents, with cancer and in remission from cancer, to come and participate in educational and recreational activities.
 I envisioned the opportunity to provide an “escape” to their daily stresses.
 Whenever Constance smiled, the entire family smiled.
 This is what I wanted to do for other youth.
 I wanted to put a smile on their faces and let it translate back to the rest of their families.
 If even for a moment, a child needs to feel a sense of release; to feel a sense of hope; to feel a sense of joy and life.
 This comes in the way of engaging and enriching peer support activities with exposures to such areas as the creative, performing and visual arts, world cultures, exercise, nutrition and many of the other tremendous resources the region has to offer.

 After seven years, in 2011, I decided to share my thoughts about Lending Hearts.
-The result of that has yielded the love, support and outreach of family, friends, our board of directors and advisory board members, Children’s Hospital of Pittsburgh and many organizations in the region.
-Because of all of this support, we are able to offer the first ever, pediatric cancer focused organization.
-According to Children’s Hospital of Pittsburgh, 9000 children are seen each year in the oncology department.
-These children are our future.
-They deserve an organization of their own.
-They need a social outlet outside of the hospital.
-We need to lend our hearts and give our love and support to these individuals and their families.
-Please join me and “lend your heart.”
+The result of that has yielded the love, support and outreach of family, friends, our board of directors and advisory board members, Allegheny Health Network, Highmark Blue Cross Blue Shield, UPMC Children’s Hospital of Pittsburgh, UPMC Health Plan, UPMC Hillman Cancer Center and many, many organizations and businesses in the region.
+Because of this support, we were able to create and offer the first-ever, pediatric and young adult cancer-focused organization.